wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Examples of such approaches are Jnet and RaptorX.

 Most recently, deep learning approaches have been introduced to predict secondary structure elements based on sequence information.
-The state-of-the-art approach is NetSurfP, which is currently running version 3.
+The state-of-the-art approach is NetSurfP, of which version 3 is currently running.
 You will gain hands-on experience with NetSurfP 3.0 during the practical assignments.
 Here, we will briefly explain how it works and how to assess its results.
 The prediction tool uses a deep neural network approach to accurately predict solvent accessibility and secondary structure using both three- and eight-state definitions, amongst other properties.